Skip to main content

 The most easily overlooked channel is the result a tool returns.
 Your agent reads that text as trustworthy, so a web page, a file, or an upstream API can plant instructions the model then follows.
 That is indirect prompt injection.

-warden runs against a returned tool result as well as an MCP server, so the text coming back into your agent gets the same prompt-injection, exfiltration-sink, and hidden-unicode check as the tool that produced it.
+warden --result runs against untrusted text (a tool result, a fetched page, a file the agent read) as well as a tool manifest, so the text coming back into your agent gets the same prompt-injection and hidden-unicode check as the tool that produced it.

 Packages, because agents install them too